cloud-atlas-ai/obsidian-client/README.md

     - `resolveBacklinks` and `resolveForwardLinks`: Whether to include content from linked notes.
     - `exclusionPattern`: Patterns for notes to exclude, useful for omitting sensitive data.

-4. **Refresh Your Flows**: After creating or updating a flow, use the command palette and run `Refresh Flows`.
-This will scan for new or updated flows and add the necessary commands to execute them.
+4. **Running Flows**:

 ### Step 2: Running Your Flow

 1. **Open Any Note**: With your flow created, open any note in your vault where you want to run the flow.
-2. **Execute the Flow**: Use Obsidian's command palette (`Ctrl/Cmd + P`) and type `Run demo Flow`.
-Selecting this command will execute your flow on the current note.
+2. **Execute the Flow**:
+   1. **From the Command Palette:** After creating or updating a flow, you can register it as a command.
+Go to the Settings and register it as a command.
+This will allow you to run the flow from the command palette.
+   2. **From the Cloud Atlas view:** You can also run flows from the Cloud Atlas view by clicking on the Play button next to the flow name.
 3. **View the Results**: Cloud Atlas processes the note and appends or replaces the content based on your flow settings.
 The response from Cloud Atlas will appear in your note.

 ### Step 3: Customizing Your Flow